xilution/xilution-iam-example/README.md

 Provisioning a Coyote Instance makes your content available on the public internet.

-1. Run `yarn xln:provision-coyote-instance`, to provision the Coyote instance.
+1. Run `yarn xln:coyote:provision-instance`, to provision the Coyote instance.
-1. Run `yarn xln:show-coyote-instance-status`, to see the status of your Coyote instance.
+1. Run `yarn xln:coyote:show-instance-status`, to see the status of your Coyote instance.
     * It can take up to 2 minutes to fully provision your Fox instance.
     * Provisioning is complete when you see the following.
         ```json